Phronesis2025/BibleStudyApp/README.md

    - Improved user creation flow with better call-to-action and instructions (v1.0.7)
    - Added footer with copyright and version information (v1.0.7)
    - Implemented responsive layout for all screen sizes (v1.0.7)
+   - Refined Homepage design for a more uplifting feel with organic shapes, parallax effect, and updated typography (v1.0.7)
+   - Adjusted color scheme with lighter gradients and brighter text for warmth (v1.0.7)
+   - Added micro-animations for interactive elements to improve user experience (v1.0.7)

 ## License